Nazaruk-D/Social-network/README.md

 + and other

-The application was written using class components, as well as functional components with hooks.
+For the purpose of familiarization the application was written using class components, as well as functional components with hooks.
 ___